Get help finding somewhere to live if you've left or are about to leave prison.

 - are aged 18-20 and spent time in care when you were 16 or 17

-You also have a priority need if you're classed as 'vulnerable'.
+You also have a priority need for housing if you're classed as 'vulnerable'.
 This means it's harder for you to cope with being homeless than other people in the same situation.

 You may be classed as vulnerable due to your time spent in prison.
 The council must consider: